-This app might look like a direct competitor to Google Maps, and in a way it is.
+This app might appear to be a direct competitor to Google Maps, and in a way it is.
 But it takes the concept of the map and adds a new layer on top.
 Map information is also sourced from the crowd-sourced OpenStreetMap, a type of Wikipedia map.

 Maps.me is an alternative map resource that you can use in conjunction with Google Maps to plan your journey and discover new attractions and routes while you travel.
 Maps.me offers extra information on attractions, tourist routes, and things to do.
 Anyone can contribute and there’s no spying on your movements.
 It’s easier to label places and create travel itineraries on this app than on Google Maps.

 Tripit is a travel organiser app for web and mobile.
 TripIt organises your travel arrangements in a neat, easy to read, and consistent format.
-It’s like the now-defunct Google Trips product but it has some extra features that make upgrading to Tripit Pro worth it.
+It’s similar to the now-defunct Google Trips product but it has some extra features that make upgrading to Tripit Pro worth it.

-The app offers seat tracking, alternative flight options, cheap flights monitoring, automated travel itinerary imports, and more.
+The app offers seat tracking, real-time alerts for delays, alternative flight options, cheap flights monitoring, automated travel itinerary imports, and more.